ovilla7/change_author_nid/README.md

 # Change author by node id

-Allows us to change the author of the nodes by indicating their node identifiers.
+Allows you to change the author of the nodes by indicating their node identifiers.

 ## Installation